Kathryn M. Dominguez: Academic

 In July 1987, Dominguez was appointed an Assistant Professor of Public Policy at the John F. Kennedy School of Government at Harvard University.
-In July 1991, she gained academic tenure when she was appointed as an Associate Professor of Public Policy at the same institution.
-From 1990 to 1991, she also served as a Visiting Assistant Professor at Princeton University, in their Department of Economics.
-She served with the Harvard faculty until 1997, when she joined the faculty at the Gerald R. Ford School of Public Policy at the University of Michigan as an Associate Professor of Public Policy.
+In July 1991, she gained academic tenure when she was appointed as an associate professor of Public Policy at the same institution.
+From 1990 to 1991, she also served as a visiting assistant professor at Princeton University, in their Department of Economics.
+She served with the Harvard faculty until 1997, when she joined the faculty at the Gerald R. Ford School of Public Policy at the University of Michigan as an associate professor of Public Policy.
 In 2004, she was appointed Professor of Public Policy and in 2006 she was appointed Professor of Public Policy and Economics, in which capacity she continues to serve.
-From 2003 to 2004, she served as an Academic Visitor at the London School of Economics and Political Science.
-From 2008 to 2009, she served as a Visiting Professor of Public Policy at the Goldman School of Public Policy at the University of California, Berkeley.
+From 2003 to 2004, she was an academic visitor at the London School of Economics and Political Science.
+From 2008 to 2009, she served as a visiting professor of Public Policy at the Goldman School of Public Policy at the University of California, Berkeley.